RainbowMiner/RainbowMiner/README.md

 <details><summary>2Miners</summary> https://www.2miners.com/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, XZC and more) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>2MinersSolo</summary> https://www.2miners.com/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, XZC and more) you want to mine solo.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>AHashPool / AHashPoolCoins</summary>https://www.ahashpool.com/  auto-exchange and payout in BTC</details>
+<details><summary>BaikalMiner</summary> https://www.baikalminer.com/ no auto-exchange, enter wallet address for each coin, you want to mine.
+Set in pools configuration or edit pools.config.txt</details>
+<details><summary>BaikalMinerSolo</summary> https://www.baikalminer.com/ no auto-exchange, solo mining, only.
+Enter wallet address for each coin, you want to mine.
+Set in pools configuration or edit pools.config.txt</details>
 <details><summary>BlazePool</summary> https://www.blazepool.com/ auto-exchange and payout in BTC</details>
 <details><summary>BlockCruncher</summary> https://www.blockcruncher.com/ (pigeoncoin-pool, pays in PGN, set your PGN-address in pools configuration or edit pools.config.txt</details>
 <details><summary>BlockMasters</summary> https://www.blockmasters.co/ auto-exchange and payout in BTC, mine most profitable algorithm.
 Pool chooses coin or merged mining benefits